-- Are at least 18 years of age. - Students enrolling in the Ag Transportation program must have a High School Diploma, GED, or a recognized state equivalent to be eligible for any federal financial aid; applicants must provide valid documentation.
+- Are past the age of compulsory attendance in the State of California. - Students enrolling in the Ag Transportation or Advanced Welding Technology program must have a High School Diploma, GED, or a recognized state equivalent to be eligible for any federal financial aid; applicants must provide valid documentation.